Zalewa4-zz/FlappyBird/README.md

 # FlappyBird
-Simple game made for a project at University.
+Simple game made for a project at University using Applet.

-Sadly its made using Applet, so it needs JDK8.